 - Avg.
 CPC for display ads $.58

-These numbers make sense when you think about it.
+When you think about it, these numbers make sense.
 Users on the Google search network have high buying intent, meaning their CTR would naturally be higher.

 On the other hand, the Google Display Network will see less competition for keywords, etc., bringing down the costs per click.